Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Exclude_resources_from_policy_assignment.md

 {{% tab title="Cloud Solution Provider (CSP) or Azure Lighthouse" %}}

-> [!info]
+> [!note]
-> **This feature is only available when deploying AMBA-ALZ at the managent group level.
-Deploying it at a single subscription level makes this feature not applicable.**
+> This feature is only available when deploying AMBA-ALZ at the managent group level.
+Deploying it at a single subscription level makes this feature not applicable.

 {{% /tab %}}